yozyyyqls/CircleMusicWaveform/README.md

         get() = _waveData

     override fun render(data: List<Int>) {
+        // Update your view here.
         _waveData.value = data
     }
 }

 // 2.
-Create an WaveCustomize instance to store waveform paramter in WaveRenderer.
+Create an WaveCustomize instance to config waveform.
+Every instance that implements WaveRenderer need to override this field.
 // In this example we have 72 bars in the waveform.
 The width of each bar is 6dp.
 CircleWaveformCustomize(12, 30, 72, 6, 6)

 // 3.
-Initialize the WaveEngine and prepare a MediaPlayer.
+Initialize the MediaPlayer.
 // 4.
-Pass the WaveRenderer to the WaveEngine. class CircleWaveformViewModel : ViewModel(), WaveRenderer {
+Pass the audioSessionId of Mediaplayer and the WaveRenderer to the WaveEngine. class CircleWaveformViewModel : ViewModel(), WaveRenderer {
     fun init(context: Context) {
         mediaPlayer = MediaPlayer.create(context, R.raw.breathing)